 The most effective cooling technique is water/sweat evaporation with airflow and wind.
 The process of sweating draws plasma from your body so you also need to keep hydrated.
 However, sweating can be supplemented by wetting/spraying your skin with water.
 The evaporation of moisture on the skin is the fundamental cooling process.

+What's the best time to drink water?
 The timing of extra water or spray also has an impact on cooling.
 As an athlete, when you are exposed to faster wind speed (airflow), evaporation of the moisture is more efficient and sweat dries faster.
 A scenario would be then during a long cycling descent where the wind dries the skin - if you wet the skin during the decent (e.g. with a water bottle poured over the body) and again at the base, then you can extend the cooling advantage and help reduce your core body temperature further.

 Another approach with regard to timing your cooling is to plan-ahead.
 For example, in a cycle race where there is a long ascent, this will result increased in power output, but you can plan to start cooling ahead of this climb.
 If you are wearing a jacket, removing this well in advance of the climb and this helps to first lower your core body temperature and helps provide a bigger power reserve (power output drops when you get hotter, so starting cooling provides allows you to sustain power output for longer).